Incoming Parent FAQs

 Question: What and when is New Parent Orientation?

 Answer: New Parent Orientation is on the first day of kindergarten (the 4th day of school), but is open to all new Maplewood parents.
-It occurs in the morning, a little bit after dropoff, usually in the cafeteria.
+It occurs in the morning, a little bit after dropoff, usually in the gym or cafeteria.
 New parent orientation is a chance to grab coffee, see some other parents and hear about some Maplewood basics.
 The Principal will explain some basic administrative details, like drop off and pick up, cafeteria lunch money, bus tags, and such.
-You will hear from the Maplewood PTA and from Maplewood Foundation (both parent-led groups).
-It is a wonderful place to ask any questions you may have and to have a little breather after dropping your kindergartener.
+You will hear from the Maplewood PTA as well.
+It is a wonderful place to ask any questions you may have and to have a little breather after dropping your student.

 Question: What if I drive my kids to school?
 Isn’t it crowded?